Naming and Resolution

 Evaluation order

-3. Phase 2 — Units and images from all modules are evaluated.
-ARCH, MACHINE, MACHINE_CONFIG, and PROVIDES are available as predeclared variables.
+Phase 2 — Units and images from all modules are evaluated.
+A single

 Units